You’ll dig into challenging literary texts, learn to read critically, speak confidently, and write persuasively in a two-semester seminar.

 A Powerful Foundation

 Barnard’s curriculum, Foundations, responds to your curiosity and adapts to your interests.
 It’s interdisciplinary, so you might discover a fascination for a subject you never considered before.
-And it uses New York City as a lab for hands-on learning.
-Foundations encourages you to think in new ways, make original connections, and graduate with a set of rigorous analytical and technological skills that you can apply to any field you pursue — including fields of the future yet to be imagined.
+Foundations encourages students to think in new ways, make original connections, and graduate with a set of rigorous analytical and technological skills that you can apply to any field you pursue.

 How It Works

-You’ll expand on your critical thinking and writing skills with a self-driven and intersecting weave of areas of study and modes of thinking.
+You’ll expand on your critical thinking and writing skills with intersecting areas of study and modes of thinking.

-Whether you’re writing a paper or creating a dance, your senior project caps the work you’ve done in your major.
+Whether you’re writing a paper, choreographing a dance, or researching in the lab, your senior project is a capstone for the work you’ve done in your major.
 You may even present it at a campuswide event.

 Barnard will push you in ways you didn’t know you could be pushed.
 Professors will force you to think about life in ways that you didn’t know existed.
 You’ll debate utopian ideas of gender, question political structures, learn about the criminal justice system and the nuances of classic literature.